heybearc/ldc-construction-tools/frontend/src/app/help/admin/audit-logs.md

 ## How to Access Audit Logs

 1. Go to **Admin** → **Audit Logs** (in the sidebar)
-2. You'll see two options:
+2. You'll see a unified audit log page with filter tabs:
-   - **General Audit Logs** - Standard system activity
-   - **Multi-Tenant Audit Logs** - CG operations and cross-tenant tracking
+   - **All Logs** - Everything in one place
+   - **System Operations** - Email config, announcements, etc.
+   - **CG Operations** - Construction Group management
+   - **User Operations** - User account changes
+   - **Volunteer Operations** - Volunteer data changes
-3. Click on **Multi-Tenant Audit Logs** to view CG-specific activities
+3. Click any tab to filter logs by category

 ## Understanding the Audit Log Table